amanem1/STM32_ZephyrRTOS/README.md

-Development board used : STM32 NUCLEO L496XX. \n
+Development board used : STM32 NUCLEO L496XX.

 Using Zephyr RTOS instead of FreeRTOS .